 To complement the RAM and GPU, we have also added an SSD so you can have faster read and writes meaning, you gameplay would be smoother.
 What you can do is, install your games on the SSD and store the setups in your HDD.
 This way, you can get the best out of the best.
 The size of the SSD is not too much but it is enough to install a few AAA games and obviously you can’t play too many games at a time.

 MSI B450M Pro-M2 Max Review

-The B450M Pro-M2 Max is the best motherboard we found for our build.
+Motherboards are the back bones of PCs.
+In the Best Gaming PC Build under $500, B450M Pro-M2 Max is the motherboard we will be using.
 It supports all the components we are going for.
 It supports the DDR4 RAMs, supports the PCIe x16 slot, etc. It also provides amazing sound quality and has a lot of slots for all sorts of ports.
 It also supports Bluetooth.
 You can get the full specifications of this mobo by clicking the button below!

 FSP Hyper M 85+ 550W Review

 Not much to write here.
 We need a proper PSU that can supply all the power we need for all the components.
 If the power supply is low, you may not get the best performance or some of the components may not even work.
 In that case, you have to make sure that your whole rig has enough power to run optimally to provide you the best performance.
 The reason for going with the 550W power supply is that it more than enough to handle everything.
 Plus, it fits our budget perfectly!